timothyb0912/blog/_posts/2021-08-16-Effective-thinking-is-effective-communication.md

 by being better being able question them to promote a similarly deep level of understanding between each other as between our inner parts.

-Unti next time, good luck and take care!
+Until next time, good luck and take care!